Leo-3D-Anatomy/Leo-3D-Anatomy/README.md

-# Precise
+# Leo 3D Anatomy
-Precise is a Web-Based 3D visualization and editing application for surgical simulation of tumor resection.
+Leo 3D Anatomy is a Web-Based 3D visualization and editing application for surgical simulation of tumor resection.

 The authors wish to acknowledge the Tuscany Region (Italy) for co-funding the PRECISE project (BANDO RICERCA SALUTE 2018), which originated and made possible this research.